arilau/tetris/README.md

 # tetris
-Some AngularJS programming exercise done just for fun
+Some AngularJS programming exercise done just for fun.
+This is not finished, needs some refactoring etc.